mrb3n813/hashstats/README.md

 	 -s  User search	Search for a user in the cracked output (./hashstats.sh -c file -s username) -r  HTML report	Generate an HTML report to drill down on various metrics
 ```
+## To do

+-Add in HTML report option
+-Fuzzy search for users
+-Fix up code/error handling
+-TBD

 ## Authors